 Our collaborator for TV-45070, Teva, is based in Israel and a significant portion of the research and development activities under our collaboration with Teva are performed outside of North America.
-Glybera has been approved for commercial sale in the EU by the EMA, subject to uniQure's compliance with certain post-approval reporting and monitoring obligations; however, uniQure announced in April 2017 that it will not pursue the renewal of marketing authorization in Europe when it is scheduled to expire in October 2017.
+Glybera has been approved for commercial sale in the EU by the EMA, subject to uniQure's compliance with certain post-approval reporting and monitoring obligations; however, uniQure announced in April 2017 that it would not pursue the renewal of marketing authorization in Europe, which marketing authorization expired in October 2017.
 If we continue to engage in significant cross-border activities, we will be subject to risks related to international operations, including: